Refunds of VAT for businesses visiting the UK

 The certificate is valid for 12 months and will be accepted for all claims you make during that period.
 At the end of the 12 months you must send a new certificate with your next claim.

-HMRC normally pay any refund due within 6 months of receiving your claim, unless more information is needed.
+HMRC normally pays any refund due within 6 months of receiving your claim, unless more information is needed.
 Your original invoices will be returned to you when your claim has been approved.

-If you have any queries about your claim you should contact:
+If you have any queries about your claim you should contact the VAT Overseas Repayment Unit.

 You can choose to have your refund paid: